Team USA basketball: 2019 FIBA World Cup roster, schedule, TV info, where players went to college | NCAA.com

 2019 FIBA World Cup: Team USA roster and colleges

-Here is the full Team USA roster heading into its final three exhibition games, including their current NBA teams and former colleges.
+Here is the full Team USA roster, including their current NBA teams and former colleges.

 - Harrison Barnes (Sacramento Kings) | North Carolina, 2010-12